marcopennekamp/lore/specification/multi-functions.md

 Of course, this is quite idiomatic in languages like Scala.
 We should be able to force the type variable if it isn't being inferred correctly, right?
 But with multiple dispatch, we are **moving type variable assignment to the runtime**, because it is essentially part of the dispatch decision.

 On top of that, the execution engine makes **type variable assignments available at run-time**.
 This is, for example, used with the list appends operator to construct a proper type for the resulting list.
 It's also crucial to have access to type variable assignments to construct parametric structs.
-A struct, carrying its actual type information at run-time, needs to be instantiated with the actual type carried in a variable (say, `Real`) instead of the variable itself (`A`).
+A struct, carrying its actual type information at run-time, needs to be instantiated with the actual type carried in a variable (say, `Number`) instead of the variable itself (`A`).
 This cannot be decided at compile-time and thus needed to be moved to the execution engine.